nop33/iliascreates/content/blog/integrating-vue-dfinity-sdk/index.md

 Life should be easy peasy lemon squeezy.
 Not stressed depressed lemon zest.
 Integrating Vue.js in this case is a good example of the former 😊

 You can find this project on GitHub: https://github.com/nop33/dfinity-vue

+Continue to learn how to integrate Vuetify in the [Part 2 blog post](/integrating-vuetify-dfinity-sdk).